domikiss/remote_docker_launcher_ros1/README.md

   roslaunch_file:=<MY_LAUNCH_FILE>
 ```

-The launch file specifies dummy default vaules for these.
+The launch file specifies dummy default values for these.
 You can replace them with appropriate values to avoid specifying the arguments in the command line:
 ```
 $ roslaunch remote_launcher_ros1 remote_launcher.launch
 ```